ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-031719.md

     Whenever a sync is cancelled or rescheduled, we'll update the calendar as soon as possible.
 So, subscribe and perhaps attend a sync from time-to-time.

 - There's a conference in Detroit on June 29 that is looking for a speaker from the local area who would give a Pony talk.
-If that is you, drop Sean a line at sean@monkeysnatchbanana.com and he'll get you in touch with them.
+If that is you, drop Sean a line and he'll get you in touch with them.

 ## RFCs